bermylle/bermyllerazonblog/content/posts/game-of-life/index.md

 <!--more-->
 {{< figure src="/game-of-life/gol.gif" class="full-wide-width" >}}

 This is the first project given to us in CS 11 (Introduction to Computer Science).
 When the project's specification was uploaded on our facebook group, I started straight away because I wanted to learn.

-I had a mindset that programming is my **passion**.
-It helped me a lot because I would always have the urge to code even if I have a lot of other things to do.
-I love coding because there are a lot of things I don't know.
+I had a mindset that I should do my projects as early as I can.

+Programming is my **passion** and I always had the urge to code even if I have a lot of other things to do.
+I love coding as much as I love pizza.

 The less I know, the more I want to learn.
+There are a lot of things I need to practice and I'm not going to stop until I'm satistfied with my skillset.

-I coded nonstop in my dorm and since it's my first project, I thought it was gonna be fun until I was introduced to pointers and arrays.
+I coded nonstop in my dorm and since it's my first project, I thought it was gonna be fun..
+Until I was introduced to pointers and arrays.

 ### C Implementation